Shibu778/COMSOL_thermoelectrics/README.md

 conda activate thermo_comsol
 ```

-Install the required package. `os` is in-built in python, so no need to install it.
+Install the required packages. `os` is in-built in Python, so no need to install it.

 ```shell
 pip install numpy matplotlib pathlib